 Carsten Hertwig, Bear Expert at FOUR PAWS International

-A life in society
+A life in society and peace

 The fate of the saddest bear